You are considered an Active participant if

 Constitution and Canons

-The Church Pension Fund, a New York State corporation.
+The Church Pension Fund, a New York State not-for-profit corporation.

 All interpretations and decisions of the plan administrator are final and binding on all interested parties.
 The plan administrator may delegate any or all of this authority to a third party.
 To the extent that the plan administrator has delegated its authority, the third party has all of the powers and responsibility of the plan administrator.